CDF-Lyme™: A Composite Diagnostic Fingerprint for Chronic Lyme

 CYNAERA Framework Papers

 This paper draws on a defined subset of CYNAERA Institute white papers that establish the methodological and analytical foundations of CYNAERA’s frameworks.
 These publications provide deeper context on prevalence reconstruction, remission, combination therapies and biomarker approaches.
-Our Long COVID, ME/CFS and CRISPR Remission Libraries are also in depth resources.
+Our Long COVID, ME/CFS, Lyme and CRISPR Remission Libraries are also in depth resources.

 Author’s Note: